 The visibility problem is to some extent man-made, actually.
 There are a couple of big paper mills alongside Fuji River, discharging large amounts of vapor.
 Chances to get a glimpse of Fuji are best after some strong rainfall, when the haze is washed away from the air.

-Japan’s most iconic mountain is just about 100km distant from central Tokyo.
-With its spectacular view across the skyline of Shinjuku, the Bunkyo Civic Center is one of the city’s top vantage points (see snapshot above).
+Mt.
+Fuji is just 100km distant from central Tokyo.
+With its view across the skyline of Shinjuku, the Bunkyo Civic Center is one of the city’s more exciting vantage points.
 The building’s top-floor observation platform is open Mon–Fri, 9am–8:30pm; admission is free.